facebook/react-native-website/docs/getting-started.md

 <h3>Step 1: Start Metro</h3>

 First, you will need to start Metro, the JavaScript bundler that ships with React Native.
-Metro "takes in an entry file and various options, and returns a single JavaScript file that includes all your code and its dependencies."—[Metro Docs](https://facebook.github.io/metro/docs/concepts)
+Metro "takes in an entry file and various options, and returns a single JavaScript file that includes all your code and its ncies."—[Metro Docs](https://facebook.github.io/metro/docs/concepts)

 To start Metro, run `npx react-native start` inside your React Native project folder: